 A list of some of the other institutions that Wexford people regularly reminisce about:

-- Grace’s chipper on Bride Street.
+- Grace’s chip shop on Bride Street.

 - O’Faolain’s on Monck Street.